-- Assisted with walking tour of Historic Laurel Hill Cemetery (October 24th) focusing on the Pinchot plot.
+- Assisted with walking tour of Historic Laurel Hill Burial Ground (October 24th) focusing on the Pinchot plot.

 - Sponsoring the annual “A Night with Poe” and “A Christmas Carol” dramatic readings.
 There are two shows offered for “A Night with Poe” and four performances of “A Christmas Carol”.
 This year 30 members of the Victorian Historical Society (New York) attended “A Christmas Carol” in connection with a field trip to Grey Towers.